daostack/arc.js_legacy/docs/Daos.md

 ```

 !!! tip
-    If you want change the default voting machine for all calls to `DAO.new` you can do it using the ConfigService setting "defaultVotingMachine".
+    If you want change the default voting machine for all calls to `DAO.new` you can do it using the [ConfigService](api/classes/ConfigService) setting `defaultVotingMachine`.
 See [Arc.js Configuration Settings](Configuration.md).

 !!! note "Important"
-    If you want to use GenesisProtocol on _any_ scheme, you must also add GenesisProtocol as scheme on the DAO itself (see [Creating a new DAO with schemes](#creating-a-new-dao-with-schemes)).
+    If you want to use [GenesisProtocol](api/classes/GenesisProtocolWrapper) on _any_ scheme, you must also add it as scheme on the DAO itself (see [Creating a new DAO with schemes](#creating-a-new-dao-with-schemes)).

 ### Creating a new DAO with a non-Universal Controller